What is happening

 A solution is within our reach!

-We are anticipating the introduction of a new piece of legislation very soon in the Ohio House that would create a community solar pilot program in Ohio.
-The program is capped at 1,750 MW of solar installed in three categories:
+This bill will enable a community solar pilot program in Ohio.
+The program is capped at 1,500 MW of solar installed in two categories:

 - 1,000 MW spread across all of Ohio (allocated by customer base for each utility)